scollis/scipy2017story/ARM_notes_story.rst

 benefit to the ARM program is attendees come away with a quiver of new tools saving many hours of coding.

-Argonne Developers Bobby Jackson, Mark Picel and Zach Sherman attended the tutorials at the beginning of the week.
-They were led by expert instructors (often core code developers) on Machine Learning, code optimization and project Jupyter (an interactive notebook environment and tool for scientific reproducibility).
+Developers and Engineers from across the ARM program attended tutorials at the beginning of the week.
+They were led by expert instructors
+(often core code developers) on Machine Learning, visualization, code optimization and project Jupyter (an interactive notebook environment and tool for scientific reproducibility).

 The Conference proper kicked off Wednesday with Keynote sessions and poster sessions.
 Precipitation Radar Translator and Py-ART lead Scott Collis presented